-Is Your Weather Station Cabled or Wireless?
+Is Your Station Cabled or Wireless?

 As you work on figuring out that perfect location, you will also need to take into account whether it is cabled and therefore needs to be near an outlet, or whether it is wireless, thereby giving you more flexibility and freedom.

-The typical sensors that you will find on a personal weather station are the rain gauge, hygrometer, thermometer, and anemometer, so you will need to take them all into consideration.
+The typical sensors that you will find on a personal station are the rain gauge, hygrometer, thermometer, and anemometer, so you will need to take them all into consideration.

-By using these tips, you’ll be able to find that perfect location to install your personal weather station, ensuring that the data you get is accurate and reliable.
+By using these tips, you’ll be able to find that perfect location to install your personal station, ensuring that the data you get is accurate and reliable.

 I don't have a mount pole, what do I do?